SHARP Lab

 Social Harmony, Adversity, and Reflective Practices Lab

-The SHARP lab is led by Dr. Amanda Sharples (She/Her), an Assistant Professor (Teaching Stream) in the Psychology Department at the University of Toronto.
+The SHARP Lab is led by Dr. Amanda Sharples (She/Her), an Assistant Professor (Teaching Stream) in the Psychology Department at the University of Toronto.
 Dr. Sharples works with undergraduate students to examine questions on intrapersonal, interpersonal, and intergroup conflict, and how wisdom can be cultivated through reflective practices.

 Mission Statement

 The SHARP Lab's mission is to advance interdisciplinary research to understand conflict and conflict resolution, with a central focus on the cultivation of wisdom.
 We aim to bridge scholarship and policy by translating research into meaningful educational reform and public policy solutions.
-Our vision is to shape systems that support wise decision-making, constructive conflict resolution, and well-being across educational and community settings.

 Lab Values: